JuDFTteam/aiida-fleur/docs/source/user_guide/getting_started/getting_started.rst

     If you use a cooperative machine, you might need to contact to your IT department to help you with setting up some libraries such as postgres and RabbitMQ.

-In order to safely install AiiDA, you need to set up a virtual environment which protects you local settings and packages.
+In order to safely install AiiDA, you need to set up a virtual environment to protect your local settings and packages.
-To set up a python 3 environment, run a command:
+To set up a python3 environment, run:

 .. code-block:: bash

     python3 -m venv ~/.virtualenvs/aiidapy

 This will create a directory in your home directory named ``.virtualenvs/aiidapy`` where all the required packages will be installed.
-First, the virtual environment has to be activated via:
+Next, the virtual environment has to be activated:

 .. code-block:: bash